All-Hands-AI/OpenHands/evaluation/bird/README.md

-# HumanEvalFix Evaluation with OpenDevin
+# BIRD Evaluation with OpenDevin

-Implements evaluation of agents on HumanEvalFix from the HumanEvalPack benchmark introduced in [OctoPack: Instruction Tuning Code Large Language Models](https://arxiv.org/abs/2308.07124).
-Please see [here](https://github.com/bigcode-project/bigcode-evaluation-harness/blob/main/bigcode_eval/tasks/humanevalpack.py) for the reference implementation used in the paper.
+Implements evaluation of agents on BIRD introducted in [Can LLM Already Serve as A Database Interface?
+A BIg Bench for Large-Scale Database Grounded Text-to-SQLs](https://arxiv.org/abs/2305.03111).
+Please see [here](https://bird-bench.github.io/) for the reference implementation used in the paper.

 ## Setup Environment